How to use OpenSSH

 ssh -l username hostname

-By default, when no port is given, the SSH client will try to connect to the remote server on port 22.
-On some servers, administrators are changing the default SSH port to add an extra layer of security to the server by reducing the risk of automated attacks.
+By default, when no port is given, the client will try to connect to the remote server on port 22.
+On some servers, administrators are changing the default port to add an extra layer of security to the server by reducing the risk of automated attacks.

 To connect on a non-default port, use the -p option to specify the port:

-ssh -p 5522 [email protected]
+ssh -p 5522 username@hostname

 If you are experiencing authentication or connection issues, use the -v option to tell ssh to print debugging messages:

-ssh -v [email protected]
+ssh -v username@hostname

 To increase the level of verbosity, use -vv or -vvv.

-The ssh command accepts a number of options.
+The command accepts a number of options.

-For a complete list of all options read the ssh man page by typing man ssh in your terminal.
+For a complete list of all options read the man page by typing man ssh in your terminal.

 SSH Config File